LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Within the realm of measurement data, a diverse range of data points can be seamlessly incorporated.
 The process is initiated by employing specialized functions designed for the creation and addition of data records.

-To configure parameters, ensuring a tailored approach to the entire measurement process, these parameters act as a essential bridge between user preferences and the robust capabilities of the *MRPReading* module.
+To configure parameters, ensuring a tailored approach to the entire measurement process, these parameters act as an essential bridge between user preferences and the robust capabilities of the *MRPReading* module.

 The system is also designed to be compatible with *Extension Modules* \ref{extension-modules}, allowing the generation of measurement data through various modules.
 This extensibility enhances the versatility of the system, accommodating diverse measurement scenarios and expanding its utility across different domains.